Special Note#

 Important Reminder

-Backup All Important Data!
-This guide involves disk partitioning operations, please be sure to backup all important data before starting!
+Backup All Important Data!: This guide involves disk partitioning operations, please be sure to backup all important data before starting!

 0. Prepare Installation Media#